danrsm/danrsm.github.io/index.md

 ## Research

 <img style="float: left; margin: 0px 20px 20px 0px; max-width: 200px;" src="/inverse_graphics.png" alt="learning inverse graphics" width="20%" />
-**Learning inverse graphics** - In the inverse graphics aproach vision problems are formulated as inference using a forward model that captures the image generation process.
+**Learning inverse graphics** - In the inverse graphics approach vision problems are formulated as inference using a forward model that captures the image generation process.
 I am currently exploring different setups for learning forward models that can be used for efficient inference.
 <p style="clear: left;"></p><hr style="height:1px;">
 <img style="float: left; margin: 0px 20px 20px 0px; max-width: 200px;" src="/gqn_attention.gif" alt="3D scene understanding with Generative Query Networks (GQN)" width="20%" />
 **3D scene understanding with Generative Query Network (GQN)** - In this paper ([Science](http://science.sciencemag.org/content/360/6394/1204)) we show how implicit scene understanding can emerge from training a model to predict novel views of random 3D scenes ([video](https://youtu.be/G-kWNQJ4idw)).
 In a follow-up paper ([arXiv](https://arxiv.org/abs/1807.03149)) we extend the model to use attention over image patches, improving it's capacity to model rich environments like Minecaft.
 We study the camera pose estimation problem comparing an inference method on the generative model vs. a direct discriminative approach ([video](https://youtu.be/iHEXX5wXbCI), [datasets](https://github.com/deepmind/gqn-datasets)).
 <p style="clear: left;"></p><hr style="height:1px;">
 <img style="float: left; margin: 0px 20px 20px 0px; max-width: 200px;" src="/np.gif" alt="Neural processes" width="20%" />
 **Neural processes** - We introduce conditional neural processes ([arXiv](https://arxiv.org/abs/1807.01613)) and neural processes ([arXiv](https://arxiv.org/abs/1807.01622)), that are trained to predict values of a functions given a context of observed function evaluations.
-These models provides a general framework for dealing with uncertainty, demonstrating fast adaptivity, and allowing a smooth transition between a prior model that is not conditioned on any data, and  flexible posterior models which can be conditioned on more and more data.
+These models provide a general framework for dealing with uncertainty, demonstrating fast adaptivity, and allowing a smooth transition between a prior model that is not conditioned on any data, and  flexible posterior models which can be conditioned on more and more data.
 In follow-up work we extend the model with an attention mechanism over context points ([arXiv](https://arxiv.org/abs/1901.05761)) and study different training objectives ([pdf](http://bayesiandeeplearning.org/2018/papers/92.pdf)).
 <p style="clear: left;"></p><hr style="height:1px;">